There is No Time to Waste if You Are Charged With An Ontario Impaired Driving Offence

 The first and most important step for you is and retaining us as your legal representatives.
 After this we will obtain and review your disclosure.
 In most cases we are required to meet with the Crown to discuss possible resolutions.
 We will then provide you with a letter explaining to you the likelihood of success in your case, the costs and consequences of your case, and then discuss whether a final meeting to discuss your options is necessary.
 You will then make a decision as to what is right for you and we will go to Court together to let the Court know your decision.

-Hiring the most efficient and best Ontario DUI Criminal Defence lawyer, experienced in winning drinking and driving cases, is the best approach you can possibly take in avoiding an impaired driving conviction.
+Hiring the most efficient Ontario DUI Criminal Defence lawyer, experienced in drinking and driving cases, is the smartest approach you can possibly take in avoiding an impaired driving conviction.
 Help the criminal barrister representing you by giving him or her the time needed to do the best job possible in preparing your case and later, if necessary, in defending you in criminal court.
 Your lawyer needs sufficient time to find and interview witnesses whose testimony might help win your case.
 The earlier witnesses are interviewed, the more detailed their recollection of events will be.
 Information obtained through the witness interview process could play a deciding factor in whether you are successful in fighting your impaired driving charges.
 Given enough time your lawyer may even be able to find ways to avoid court altogether and have your DUI charges dropped.

 Pleas of Guilty for Ontario DUI Criminal Offences

 It may be that we decide pleading guilty is your best option, especially in light of the “Stream A” option that allows some first-time offenders to drive again as early as 90 days after conviction, and “Stream D” which allows second-time offenders to drive again as early as 9 months after conviction.
 For more information, see our section on “Penalties” )

 Before you plead guilty to your Ontario DUI criminal offence, there are a few things you must realize.